sveltejs/kit/documentation/docs/01-project-structure.md

 The `package.json` file is a standard file where you can configure your `dependencies` and `devDependencies`.
 [Read more in the npm docs](https://docs.npmjs.com/cli/v7/configuring-npm/package-json).

-Content depends on what options you used when initializing project.
-SvelteKit is ESM first so we use `"type": "module"` settings.
-In `"scripts"` property, we can see scripts used for building SvelteKit project, running dev server, packaging and to run other tools for linting, formating, type-checking, testing etc.
+SvelteKit is ESM-first so we use `"type": "module"` settings.
+In the `"scripts"` property, you can see scripts used for building the project, running the dev server, packaging a library (optional), and running other tools for linting, formatting, type checking, testing etc.

 When you decide to install adapter, you should use `-D` option to install it as devDependency.